alicehjjung/alicehjjung.github.io/_pages/about.md

 About
 ======
 Hi, I'm Alice.
-I am a fourth-year computer science and engineering student at Kyungpook National University.
+I'm a new master's student in Computer Science at UCLA.

-💡 My research intersts center on **Natural Language Processing**.
-Especially, I am interested in **Diversity in LLM**, **Multilingual LLM** and **Knowledge Base LLM**.
-Having Experienced different cutlures throughout my life, I'm particularly drawn to developing LLMs that can adapt to and respect cultural diversity.
+💡 My interest centers on **Artificial Intelligence**.
+I am also interested in applying AI to various fields.
+Therefore, I have experience from Machine Learning to **Natural Language Processing**.
+Additionally, I am interested in **Diversity in LLM**, **Multilingual LLM**, and **Knowledge Base LLM**.
+Having experienced different cultures throughout my life, I'm particularly drawn to developing AI/LLMs that can adapt to and respect cultural diversity.

 In my free time, I enjoy 🌐exploring new languages and 🎧listening to music.
-Currently, I on a 293-day streak studying Mandarin on Duolingo!
+Currently, I on a 590+ days streak studying Mandarin on Duolingo!
 My taste in music spans multiple genres, and I love discovering new good songs.